tdjtmc/CatchGame/README.md

     Clone the repository to your local machine.
     Open the project folder in your terminal.
     Run the command npm install to install dependencies.
-    Run the command npm run serve to start the development server.
+    Run the command npm run dev to start the development server.
     Open your web browser and go to http://localhost:8080 to play the game.